kostecky/VBT-Barbell-Tracker/README.md

 - Injury reduction
 - Initial exposure to OpenCV and optical processing
 - Initial exposure to training CNNs
-- Initially avoid the purchase of a hardware unit like openbarbell, push, etc.
+- Avoid the purchase of a hardware unit like openbarbell, push, etc.

 ## Journey